zathras/jovial_svg/README.md

      implement.
   *  A DOM and features related to animation are not supported.
   *  Conditional processing (Tiny s.
 5.8) is not supported
-  *  The clipPath element is not supported (cf. SVG 1.1 14.3.5).
+  *  The `clipPath` SVG element is not supported (cf. SVG 1.1 14.3.5).
 It is not defined for SVG Tiny 1.2.
+(The more restricted Android Vector Drawable `clipPath` is supported for AVD files, however.)
   *  Text restrictions:
       * Embedded fonts are not supported.
 However, the font-family attribute is used when selecting a font, and fonts can be included in an application that uses this library.
+For example, the demo program includes the "ROLLERBALL 1975" font.
       * `textArea` is not supported (not in SVG 1.1).
       * `font-variant` (`small-caps`) is not supported.
       * `rotate` is not supported (but normal transformations, including